 Understanding Change

-Students live in a changing world.
-Understanding that change is a part of life and that most things change over time (e.g., each year during the growing season, height grows, weight increases, feet get longer) is a final component of developing algebraic thinking.
+Students live in a changing world and it is important for them to make these connections (e.g., each year during the growing season, height grows, weight increases, feet grow in length).
+Understanding what changes and what remains constant is foundational in developing algebraic thinking.
 Observed changes can be described qualitatively (e.g., I am taller than last year, my hair is longer, the bucket filled with water quickly during the storm, it is colder than this morning) and quantitatively (e.g., I grew 2 cm this year, the bucket of water filled with 50 ml in 30 minutes, the temperature dropped 6°C in three hours).
-Students need to learn to observe and understand changes in patterns.
+Students need to learn to observe and make sense of what can change in a pattern.

 A sequence with increasing patterns.
 Rank one has one square.
 Rank 2 has 4 squares.
 Rank 3 has 9 squares.
 Rank 4 has 16 squares.